 For example, if you have a Hotmail account, it’s a bit more complex to add; we cover this here: How to set up Hotmail on a Mac.

 To add your email details manually, follow these steps:

 - A window will open with the iCloud, Exchange, other options, and Other Mail Account…

 - Now add your Email Address and Password and click Sign In.

-- You will see details such as Account Type and Incoming Mail Server and Outgoing Mail Server.
-If you have to enter the settings manually, choose IMAP or POP (probably IMAP, but check with your provider).
+- You will see details such as Account Type, Incoming Mail Server, and Outgoing Mail Server.
+If you must manually enter the settings, choose IMAP or POP (probably IMAP, but check with your provider).

 - Add the Incoming Mail Server and Outgoing Mail Server details (get them from your email provider).